Malibu is a great place for an all-day or half-day date when you want to get away from it all without straying too far from the Los Angeles area.

 1. The Getty Villa

-The highlights include the gardens, buildings, and museum, which features mostly Greek, Roman, and Etruscan art and artifacts.
-Admission is free but parking is $15.
+The highlights include the gardens, architecture, and museum, which features mostly Greek, Roman, and Etruscan art and artifacts.
+It’s not a huge property so you can see everything in two hours or less.
+Advance reservations are required and cost is $20 per car for parking.

 The Santa Monica Mountains offer some of the best hiking trails in Southern California, and they’re just a short drive away from the city.